jonwhittlestone/farmbox/README.md

 ==========================================
 Phase 1
 ==========================================
-[ ] Creating the order from the sheet
+[x] Creating the order from the sheet
-        - Don't overwrite duplicates where key: {name}-{email}-{date}-{product_count}
-[ ] JW testing enhancements
-        - permission to reset to fixtures
 [ ] Plumbing in header metrics and tidy up
-        - borders etc. Formatting on input sheet
-        - fevent listing, 'Order Count' to view all orders [ ] Order spreadsheets ingestion from cloud storage
+[ ] Order spreadsheets ingestion from cloud storage
 [ ] Getting it on the web: Dockerizing / github actions deployment
         - SECRETS/env_vars